hsph-bst236/hsph-bst236-spring2025-homework-6-HW_6/Readme.md

 - The training logs and results will be saved in `LOGS_DIR` and `RESULTS_DIR` in `src/config_Lasso.py`.
 You can find the best learning rate by using `experiment_summary.ipynb`.
 (For this problem, the best learning rate should give fastest convergence.)
 Pay attention you need to change the line `log_dir = 'output/logs'` to `log_dir = 'lasso_output/logs'` in the `experiment_summary.ipynb` to properly process the results.

 **1.5** (**Summarize the numerical experiments**) Compare the performance of the above algorithms with the best learning rate using `experiment_summary.ipynb`.
 Report your results and explain your observations in `Readme.md#Report`.
 Summarize the pros and cons for the current workflow for hyperparameter tuning and different method comparison and how you could improve the workflow template for your future model training.
+Although not required, you are encouraged to explore how other hyperparameters (especially the batch size) may impact the performance of the optimization.

 ## Problem 2: Non-convex Optimization